sensordeck/atlas-docs/docs/deployment/18-pilot-to-production-deployment.md

 - Open Issue List
 - Data Deletion Confirmation

-建议采用开放格式：
+An open format is recommended:

 - JSON
 - Markdown
 - CSV
 - Documented Archive

-客户资产不应只能通过 Atlas UI 读取。
+Customer assets should not be readable exclusively through the Atlas UI.

 ---

 # Code Escrow

-Code Escrow 用于保障长期生产部署的供应商连续性。
+Code Escrow is used to ensure vendor continuity for long-term production deployments.

-Pilot 阶段可以先确认 Escrow 条款。
+Escrow terms can be confirmed during the Pilot phase.

-进入 Production 前完成正式 Escrow。
+Formal Escrow is completed prior to entering Production.

 ---

 ## Escrow Scope

-可以包括：
+Can include:

 - Contracted Atlas Release
-- Customer-specific Adapter
+- Customer-specific Adapters
 - Build Instructions
 - Dependency Manifest
 - Deployment Documentation